10 Best Beaches in Grand Cayman

 Spott's Beach is a snorkeller's paradise.
 There are very few amenities, just the basics such as a portaloo and the odd, shaded picnic table.
 There are no vendors, so make sure to bring your own refreshments, if making an afternoon of it.
 The snorkelling, sunbathing and swimming are all first rate here and there is sufficient parking.
 Keep an eye on children, due to the current.

-Cayman Kai public beach offers excellent snorkelling in crystal-clear waters.
+Cayman Kai Public Beach offers excellent snorkelling in crystal-clear waters.
 There's basic restrooms, a single cabana and substantial parking.
 Convenient on-site washrooms ensure a comfortable visit.
 This is a secluded and tranquil oasis, the type of Cayman escape that requires you to bring your own cooler, seating and shade, but its definitely worth the extra effort.
 There's no on-site vendors or amenities, but then that is part of its castaway charm.
 However, there are plenty of amenities available a few minutes drive away at Rum Point and Kaibo Beach Restaurant.

 West Bay Public Beach is a serene shoreline spot that caters to a laid-back day in the sun.
 Situated on the quiet north end of Seven Mile Beach, it offers ample, white sandy space for relaxation and embraces the typical Caribbean vibe.
 The beach provides a decent range of amenities, including a limited number of public changing rooms and toilets.
 Alfresco restaurant is nearby for a convenient lunch option and Foster’s Republix supermarket is within walking distance for those interested in a picnic.
 Public cabanas with seating, shaded areas, and a small number of parking spaces near the ramp enhance the overall convenience.